haa1995/Scrapping-Website/README.md

 # Scrapping-Google-News-Indonesia

-Scrapping Link From Google News Indonesia and Store to .txt file
+Get Link From Google News Indonesia and Scrapping Content for Each Link then Store it to .txt file